VirgilSecurity/virgil-iotkit/README.md

 The `VIRGIL_IOT_MCU_BUILD` variable enables or disables microcontroller features.
 If some microcontroller features are not compatible with your PC configuration or you don't need to use MCU features, you can disable them through the  `VIRGIL_IOT_MCU_BUILD` variable during compilation: `-DVIRGIL_IOT_MCU_BUILD=OFF`.

 #### Mobile platforms Build
-To build and deploy Android Qt application use integration/qt/iotkit.pri for Qt Creator.
+To include Virgil IoTKit Qt framewrok use integration/qt/iotkit.pri for Qt Creator.

 ### Mandatory implementations
 Some IoTKit modules use external implementations, therefore it's necessary to implement HAL (hardware abstraction layer) functions: